 Connect to More Great SlamBall Stuff:

-John Thomas maneuvers into the springs and manages to do several things at once to end up with the WTF?!?!? spectacular slam.
-Comment below… Connect to More Great SlamBall Stuff: Recommend on Facebook Share with Stumblers Tweet about it Tell a friend
+Hombres gunner John Thomas gets uber-creative after a broken play lands the 6’6″ 230lb offensive star on the island with the ball and a sneaky move up his sleeve.
+Comment below.
+Connect to More Great SlamBall Stuff: Recommend on Facebook Share with Stumblers Tweet about it Tell a friend